scramjetorg/transform-hub/README.md

 </p>

-Scramjet is a fast, simple, functional reactive stream programming framework written on top of node.js object streams.
-The code is written by chaining functions that transform the streamed data, including well known map, filter and reduce and fully compatible with ES7 async/await.
-Thanks to it some built in optimizations scramjet is much faster and much much simpler than similar frameworks when using asynchronous operations.
+Scramjet is a simple reactive stream programming framework.
+The code is written by chaining functions that transform the streamed data, including well known map, filter and reduce.

-The main advantage of scramjet is running asynchronous operations on your data streams.
-First of all it allows you to perform the transformations both synchronously and asynchronously by using the same API - so now you can "map" your stream from whatever source and call any number of API's consecutively.
-And if you're after some heavy maths there's an option of running your stream as multi-threaded!
+The main advantage of Scramjet is running asynchronous operations on your data streams concurrently.
+It allows you to perform the transformations both synchronously and asynchronously by using the same API - so now you can "map" your stream from whatever source and call any number of API's consecutively.

-To extend the usability of Scramjet, we decided to rewrite its functionality into the Python programming language.
+[Originally written](https://github.com/scramjetorg/scramjet) on top of node.js
+object streams, Scramjet is now being ported into Python.
 This is what is happening in this repository.
-Welcome to the new side of Scramjet, where its speed and functionality is revealed while streaming data in Python.

 >_Tested with Python 3.8.10 and Ubuntu 20.04._